uchicagoci/uchicagoci.github.io/_posts/2023-09-28-the-beginning-of-machine-communication.md

 <br>
 In the past much of 'Artificial Intelligence' was framed as trying to get machines to do what humans do so easily, to complement machines' ability to do repetitive, precise tasks.
 Trying to simulate humans has often led to mixed results, especially since the mechanisms by which machines produce human like behavior is often different by necessity.
 <br>
-Perhaps direct simulation of humans, and trying to measure it, is missing the point: LLMs and other generative models can take natural language input from normal humans, but also have the ability to do things that most humans can't do, such as pass high-level Legal and Economic exams (cite) or generate paintings across a range of styles that most humans would struggle to cover.
+Perhaps direct simulation of humans, and trying to measure it, is missing the point: LLMs and other generative models can take natural language input from normal humans, but also have the ability to do things that most humans can't do, such as pass high-level exams such as the Bar (Katz et al. 2023)  or generate paintings across a range of styles that most humans would struggle to cover.
 <br>
 As generative models improve, it becomes possible to explore not just human behavior, but what kind of behavior humans can make use of, but could never produce on their own: *human accomodateable behavior*.
 In doing this, we also end-up exploring what kind of behavior humans can't contend with, uncollaborative behavior produced by models that don't properly capture what it means to work with humans.
 This back and forth can allow us to explore a new question: *What kinds of cooperation humans want that have been difficult or impossible to setup before machines were capable of more organic communication?*
 <br>